Corsica: Economy

 The gross domestic product (GDP) of the region was 10 billion euros in 2021.

 In 1584 the Republic of Genoa governor ordered all farmers and landowners to plant four trees yearly; a chestnut, olive, ficus, and mulberry tree.
 Many communities owe their origin and former richness to the ensuing chestnut woods.
 Chestnut bread keeps fresh for as long as two weeks.

 Corsica's main exports are granite and marble, tannic acid, cork, cheese, wine, citrus fruit, olive oil and cigarettes.

-The Corsican mafia has a considerable influence on the local economy.